 The pre-metro, which runs underground as well as on surface lines, is part of the tram system that covers Antwerp and its surrounding suburbs.
 All trams use the same tickets as buses.
 The most prominent stops are Diamant station, below the central train station, and Groenplaats, from where the line continues west under the Scheldt River to the Van Eeden station.

-The city’s main bus station is the Franklin Rooseveltplaats, acting as a hub for both local and regional buses.
-The bus is useful for getting to places that aren't reached by the tram.
+The city's central bus station is the Franklin Rooseveltplaats, which is a hub for local and regional buses.
+The bus is helpful for getting to places that aren't accessible by the tram.

 Taxis in Antwerp

 Taxis in Antwerp use meters to determine the fare, and the tariffs are set by the city authorities.
 At the end of a journey, the driver must provide a printed receipt that includes the company's name and telephone number.
 This serves as a record of the trip in case of queries or complaints.